Frequently Asked Questions

 Students should keep a record of these experiences and reflect upon them while protecting the privacy of any patients they have observed.
 Student reflections should not contain any details that would allow a reader to identify a patient.
 The same respect for patient privacy is true for conversations with fellow students.

-Do I need to do service?
+Do I need to do non-clinical service?

 All of the health professions are careers that serve others in need.
 A student called to a vocation of service should demonstrate that dedication to service during their undergraduate career.
 This call to service can take many forms (e.g., tutoring, helping a low income clinic, building homes, working at a food bank, peer service via service to your dorm or campus community).
 Ideally, students should begin with their service work, demonstrate leadership in that work, and train the next set of volunteers so the project can continue to be viable.
 Students should not look upon these service opportunities as items to be checked off a list, but as a way to test their call to service and reflect upon a life in service.
 Some schools require as much as 200 hours of non-clinical service, involving direct contact with people in vulnerable or disadvantaged circumstances.

 Service opportunities of all types are easily available through the Center for Social Concerns, dorm service, clubs, and athletic team projects.
 Projects are available on a weekly basis, on breaks, and for longer programs over the summer.